-Trump ‘Hurting’ America’s Image Worldwide, Seen As ‘Arrogant’ And ‘Dangerous’, Research Reveals
+Trump ‘Hurting’ America’s Image Worldwide, Seen As ‘Arrogant’ And ‘Dangerous,’ Research Reveals

 On Thursday, the Pew Research Center released a new analysis, claiming that Trump is “hurting” the image of the United States, especially overseas.
 The research revealed that the president is being perceived as an “arrogant” and even “dangerous” leader.

 In a report by Mic, it was revealed that the research center recently conducted a survey among 37 countries to determine the level of global confidence in Trump and his administration.
-Apparently, only 22% has confidence that the president can do the right thing when it comes to international affairs.
+Apparently, only 22 percent has confidence that the president can do the right thing when it comes to international affairs.

-This is a far cry from his predecessor, former President Barack Obama, who got 64% level of confidence “to direct America’s role in the world” during the final years of his administration.
+This is a far cry from his predecessor, former President Barack Obama, who got 64 percent level of confidence “to direct America’s role in the world” during the final years of his administration.

 The survey noted that Trump’s level of confidence drastically declined in some of America’s closest allies in Europe and Asia, as well as Mexico and Canada.
 Interestingly, Trump managed to get higher marks than Obama in two countries — Russia and Israel.

 In addition, the countries which reportedly has lower trust with the president also tend to have a negative overall image of America.
-The research revealed that the United States currently has 49% of positive views from other countries — a notable drop from 64% during Obama’s presidency.
+The research revealed that the United States currently has 49 percent of positive views from other countries — a notable drop from 64 percent during Obama’s presidency.

 “The share of the public with a positive view of the U.S. has plummeted in a diverse set of countries from Latin America, North America, Europe, Asia and Africa.”